vijayrajeshr/open-source-for-everyone/README.md

-Thank you for joining **Open Source For Newbies**!
+Thank you for joining **Open Source For Everyone**!
 Let's make open source accessible and fun — together. 🎉